KancilMocap/kancilmocap.github.io/kijang/tcp-protocol.md

-# Kijang TCP Protocol
+# Kijang TCP / Serial Protocol

-To communicate between Kijang's TCP server and its clients, the client would connected to the designated TCP port on the server.
-Each request would be sent in its own TCP packet.
+To communicate between Kijang's server and its clients, the client would connected to the designated TCP port on the server, or via a serial port.
+Each request would be sent in its own packet using the below protocol.

 The contents of each request are as follows (in bytes):